The land is open during daylight hours.

 The Two Rivers-Ottauquechee Regional Commission now occupies most of the rest of the building.

 The living quarters attached to the north end of the farmhouse have been converted to a caretaker’s apartment, where the property’s current farmers reside.

-Sustainable Woodstock hosts a community garden plot on King Farm, offering between 10 and 20 plots for use by local families and organizations.
+Sustainable Woodstock hosts a community garden on King Farm.
+They offer between 10 and 20 plots for use by local families and organizations.
 Some gardeners grow food for the local food shelf or donate surplus food.

 On the two-acre farmstead, you can admire (from a distance) the original farmhouse and its 10 additional structures, built from 1793 to 1940.
 Or you can head up the hill for a hike through the public trails network.
 Catch your breath on one of the student-built benches and enjoy a breathtaking view of Mt.
 Ascutney before heading into the forest.

 The King Farm abuts the Marsh-Billings-Rockefeller National Historical Park and is approximately two miles from the Billings Farm and Museum entrance.
 The King Farm is linked to the National Historic Park by skiing and hiking trails.

 Maples form a beautiful canopy over the King Farm Road as it leads up to the farmstead.
 The original portion of the King farmhouse faces a tree-lined lane that was once a through road to the Prosper Road.

 The main block of the farmhouse was built in 1793 and remodeled in 1862.
 The rectangular ell was constructed in 1906 to replace an earlier ell.

 Main Barn (c.
 1793 with c.
 1908 additions)

 Sheep Barn (c.
 1840, with a 1930s addition)